top of page

 At first glance many may say that all this appears to be coincidental as well as inconsequential.
 Faithful believers will likely say that they are not coincidental but providential.

-As far as being inconsequential, with a new Pope being so generationally connected to Africa and to Louisiana, and with that new Pope quickly assigning an African-born Bishop to Louisiana (also generationally connected to Africa and now in Louisiana), we shall soon see how inconsequential all this might be!
-Whatever the case!
-All with faith should repeatedly ask oneself:
+As far as having a new Pope being so generationally connected to Africa and to Louisiana, and with that new Pope quickly assigning an African-born Bishop to Louisiana (also connecting Africa to Louisiana), we shall soon see how consequential or not all this might be!
+All with faith should repeatedly ask oneself: What is God's message to us/me and what is our/my role in it all?

 In Isaiah 43:19 we read: